How do you find a qualified nutrition professional?

 What is a "Nutritionist"?

-I get asked this question all the time.
-"Nutritionist" is an unregulated title used by some individuals who lack recognized credentials and are unqualified to provide nutrition advice.
+I am frequently asked this question.
+"Nutritionist" is an unregulated title sometimes used by individuals who lack recognized credentials and are unqualified to provide nutrition advice.
 While some RD's may also refer to themselves as nutritionists, a nutritionist who is not a registered dietitian cannot use the initials "RD".
 Other questionable titles include "nutrition consultant", "certified nutritional consultant", "nutrition counselor", and "certified nutritionist" to name a few.
 Unfortunately, there are on-line and mail-order degrees and "diploma mills" who will award an official-sounding title or "certification" to anyone who pays the required fee and takes an on-line test.
 It's become trendy for gyms to offer nutrition counseling provided by staff who have taken a brief nutrition course and earned a certificate.
 To ensure quality and competence, always look for the RD credential.

 Note: Some states have licensed the title “nutritionist“, so that only an RD can use that title.
 However, in Idaho anyone can call her/himself a nutritionist, regardless of education or training.